Malczyk/Numeracy-Modelling-Data-Management/README.md

 # Numeracy-Modelling-Data-Management

+## Purpose

-Used for a PhD course
+Used as an example in a PhD Intro course

+-Example list
+-Another list